You must be 21 years of age or older to purchase our products.

 a pack of rolling papers and also some tobacco leaf for rolling blunts

-The most obvious difference between a blunt and a joint is the material that your cannabis is wrapped up in.
+The most obvious difference between a blunt and a joint is the material and appearance that your cannabis flower is wrapped up in.

-Blunts are usually larger and thicker than joints, while joints are small and slender.
-You can pack much more cannabis into your typical blunt than you can into a joint.
+Blunts are usually larger and thicker, while joints are small and slender.

 A joint and a blunt half smoked being held

-Taking a joint with one gram or more marijuana takes 15 minutes.
-A blunt burn lasts longer than a joint and may last 25min.
+Typically, a decently rolled joint will last from 5 to 15 minutes.
+A blunt burn lasts longer than a joint and may last 25min or more.

 Generally larger and thicker due to the tobacco leaf wrap, resulting in a slower burn.
 Slower burn provides a longer-lasting smoking experience compared to joints.

-Smaller and slimmer in size, burning more quickly compared to blunts.
-The slender profile of joints makes them convenient for individual use or social settings where discretion is preferred.
+Since the rolling paper is extra thin and Smaller in size, a joint's burning rate is much faster than blunts.
+However, this makes it convenient for individual use or social settings where discretion is preferred.

 5. Flavor and Aroma